apache/age-website/docs/intro/setup.md

 ```console
 sudo ln -s /usr/lib/postgresql/11/lib/age.so /usr/lib/postgresql/11/lib/plugins/age.so
 ```

+> Replace `11` with whatever version of postgres you are working on.

 * In order to use Apache AGE, users need `USAGE` privileges on the `ag_catalog` schema (example for user `db_user`):